Logo

 10. Touch up old appliances

-Spray-on paint like Rust-Oleum for small items that don’t generate heat can give your appliances the renovation they need without a full refurbishing.
+Spray-on paint like Rust-Oleum for small items that don’t generate heat can give your appliances the renovation they need without fully refurbishing.
 For larger or heat-producing appliances, try liquid stainless steel paint.

 11. Reupholster furniture